Discover and dream your way through our selection of stunning

 This guesthouse was built 170 years ago by farmers who needed a place to hang out so their goats could graze.
 This seems like an achievement on par with the pyramids.
 I mean, how do you drag that much timber up a mountain and then build it into a mountain ...

-*Norway’s Highest Tourist Lodge* A joy for the ruddy-cheeked and strong-legged, this unique hotel is actually a cabin 2068m above sea-level and is Norway’s highest tourist lodge with views of the Hurrungane Mountains and ancient glaciers that reflect light from the long-shining summer sun.
-This remote lodge is only accessible ...
+A joy for the ruddy-cheeked and strong-legged, this unique hotel is actually a cabin 2068m above sea-level and is Norway’s highest tourist lodge with views of the Hurrungane Mountains and ancient glaciers that reflect light from the long-shining summer sun.
+This remote lodge is only accessible by foot.
+You will ...

-*Bangkok dreams* A combination of the Western backpacker hostel and the Japanese pod hotel; this unique venue is aimed at the backpacker community that congregates on the famous Khaosan road in Bangkok.
+A combination of the Western backpacker hostel and the Japanese pod hotel; this unique venue is aimed at the backpacker community that congregates on the famous Khaosan road in Bangkok.
 It is built completely from wood in the traditional style of the Bangkok old town.
-Your sleeping pods ...
+Your sleeping pods come with ...